opixelum/brain-disk-gitbook/docs/glossary.md

 ### Open Web Application Security Project (OWASP)

-Online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security
+Online community that produces freely-available articles, methodologies, documentation, tools, and technologies in the field of web application security.

 ## P